jantaohk/Deepspot-implementation/sequoia/README.md

 Similar structure as DeepSpot.
 Run run.py
+miscellaneous.ipynb contains code for some graphs presented in final meeting